Versus (9ice album): Composition

-Versus is a conceptual album built around the idea of 9ice collaborating with and musically "going against" other prominent Nigerian artists.
-Each track features a different guest, including 2face Idibia, Wizkid, M.I, Tiwa Savage, Banky W, Dagrin, and KWAM 1, among others.
+Versus is a conceptual album built around the idea of 9ice collaborating with and musically "going against" other Nigerian artists.
+Each track features a different guest, including 2Face Idibia, Wizkid, M.I, Tiwa Savage, Banky W., Dagrin, and Kwam 1, among others.
 The songs explore a variety of styles and themes, ranging from soulful introspection ("Life is Beautiful") to energetic dance tracks filled with Yoruba expressions ("On Point") and raunchy pop blends ("Tempo").
-9ice also draws from his Fuji roots on his collaboration with KWAM 1, while tracks with rappers like M.I and Dagrin bring a competitive edge, with lyrics that touch on rivalry and street credibility.
-While the album highlights 9ice’s versatility and ability to hold his own across genres, some critics noted that it occasionally feels more like a collection of individual tracks than a fully cohesive body of work.
+9ice also draws from his Fuji roots on his collaboration with Kwam 1, while tracks with rappers like M.I and Dagrin bring a competitive edge, with lyrics that touch on rivalry and street credibility.
+While the album highlights 9ice's versatility and ability to hold his own across genres, some critics noted that it occasionally feels more like a collection of individual tracks than a fully cohesive body of work.

 Critical reception

 Ayomide Tayo from Nigerian Entertainment Today rated the album a 3.5 out of 5, saying that Versus "sometimes sounds like a collection of songs and not an album."
-He then stated that "9ice can go toe to toe with some the best names in the land even though he isn't ready to beat some of them yet."
-The duo from Should You Bump This, Sho and Tunde, rated the album a 2 out of 5; Sho quoting "he should just get back to making music with ID Cabasa.", and Tunde quoting "9ice fails to deliver any standout hit on this album."
-Wilfred Okiche of YNaija said the album "can be described as a boxing arena where he books some of the biggest names in the music industry to battle with them.
-Ayo Jaguda did a track-by-track review on the album and gave it a 7/10, while a writer for TayoTV who goes by the moniker Teaponpi rated Versus a 8.5/10.
+He then stated that "9ice can go toe to toe with some of the best names in the land even though he isn't ready to beat some of them yet."
+Sho and Tunde from Should You Bump This rated the album a 2 out of 5.
+Sho wrote that "he should just get back to making music with ID Cabasa.", while Tunde noted that "9ice fails to deliver any standout hit on this album."
+Wilfred Okiche of YNaija described the album as uneven and overlong, noting that it "played like a collection of hit singles cobbled together" and ultimately judged that Bashorun Gaa "emerged victor" over it.
+Ayo Jaguda reviewed the album track-by-track and gave it a rating of 7/10, while Teaponpi of TayoTV did the same and rated Versus 8.5/10.